moosetechnology/moosetechnology.github.io/_drafts/2021-06-23-towards-analyzing-typescript.md

 TypeScript is a more and more popular programming language, and so it would be great if we could analyze TypeScript projects using Moose.
 As of the time of writing, no meta-model (or importer) exists for the TypeScript language in Moose.
-First, what are the pieces of the puzzle needed analyze TypeScript with Moose?
+First, what are the pieces of the puzzle needed to analyze TypeScript with Moose?
 Before we consider TypeScript, let's look at how things work with Java:

 ![Elements of analyzing a Java project](/img/posts/towards-analyzing-typescript/puzzle.drawio.svg){: .img-fill }